Bobris/BTDB/README.md

 - Snappy Compression
 - Event Storage

 All code written in C# and licensed under very permissive [MIT license](http://www.opensource.org/licenses/mit-license.html).
-Targeting only .NetCore 3.0 or better, main code has just one dependency (Mono.Posix.NETStandard).
+Targeting .Net 5.0, main code has just 2 dependencies (Mono.Posix.NETStandard, Microsoft.Extensions.Primitives).
 Code is tested using xUnit Framework.
 Used in production on Windows and Linux, on OSX works as well.
 Please is you find it useful or have questions, write me e-mail <boris.letocha@gmail.com> so I know that it is used.
 It is available in Nuget <http://www.nuget.org/packages/BTDB>.
 Source code drops are Github releases.